AlirioLau/metalkit.github.io/_posts/2019-01-31-intro-to-metal-compute.markdown

 > Note: this image belongs to Razeware, the publisher of the Metal by Tutorials book.

-Normally, you would think a properly designed grid would be 6 groups of 16 threads (4 x 4) each, so since the groups are in a 3 x 2 layout, a grid of 12 x 8 threads.
+Normally, you would think a properly designed grid would be 3 x 2 groups of 4 x 4 threads each, so a grid of 12 x 8 threads.
 Some of the threads at the bottom and right side edges would be underutilized, however, because there is no work for them to do.

 If you made a smaller grid, say 8 x 4, which would only have whole groups, would result in the red bands you already noticed in the beginning.
 That means the only acceptable solution is to fix the underutilization problem.
 You can solve this by making sure you are adding an extra group in each dimension, like this: